-Public outreach can help to establish a clear understanding of the proposed Project for interested parties, including community leaders; federal, state and local officials; community organizations; and residents.
+Public outreach can help to establish a clear understanding of the proposed project for interested parties, including community leaders; federal, state and local officials; community organizations; and residents.
 Global's permit modification request, as noted in Section III above, is of rather limited scope and has been fully described in newspapers, web sites and at public meetings.

-In collaboration with the DEC, Global participated at the DEC's public information session on February 12, 2014.
-The meeting, which was well publicized in media reports, provided information about the Global facility and the proposed Project.
-The meeting included presentations by both the DEC and Global, as well as an opportunity for the public to provide input and feedback.
-Public comments from more than 60 individuals were received on the proposed Project.
-In addition, DEC and other regulatory, emergency response and government personnel were in attendance and available for questions about the Project.
+In collaboration with DEC, Global participated at DEC's public information session on February 12, 2014.
+The meeting, which was well publicized in media reports, provided information about the Global facility and the proposed project.
+The meeting included presentations by both DEC and Global, as well as an opportunity for the public to provide input and feedback.
+Public comments from more than 60 individuals were received on the proposed project.
+In addition, DEC and other regulatory, emergency response and government personnel were in attendance and available for questions about the project.

 Global held two community meetings on March 24 and 25, 2014.
 Invitations to these sessions were mailed by Global to South End residents and are included in Appendix F. Several residents attended, as did representatives from the County Executive's office, the Albany County Health Department, the City Common Council, Canadian Pacific and environmental advocacy organizations.
-Information was provided about Global's current operations, its proposed Project, and emergency response planning.
+Information was provided about Global's current operations, its proposed project, and emergency response planning.

-Should additional community forums be scheduled, meetings will be held in a town hall-style format, co-facilitated by a panel of community members.
+Additional community forums will be scheduled as needed by DEC or by Global.
+Meetings will be held in accordance with the February 25, 2014, community guidance found in Appendix C and will include a town hall-style format, cofacilitated by a panel of community members.
 A Spanish language interpreter will be provided as needed.
 The meetings will provide ample time for questions and answers.
 These meetings will be scheduled Monday through Thursday in the mornings and evenings.
 The community has requested that meetings not be held Friday through Sunday.
 Notice of meeting locations, dates and times will be provided in flyer form, by request of the community, in a direct mail piece mailed to residents' homes.
+Meeting notices will also be provided to Channel 9 news, public access TV stations and local radio stations.
 Additionally, for the convenience of the community, all meeting locations will be accessible for individuals with disabilities.

 The community suggested that meetings be held in one or more of the following locations:

 - Ezra Prentice Community Center

-- Local church
+- Local churches

 - Local schools

 - Albany Housing Authority at 200 South Pearl Street

-It should be noted that, despite Global's repeated attempts to hold its community meetings at the locations requested by the community, significant obstacles prevented the use of these facilities for the Global-sponsored events.
+- Libraries

 In the event that future meetings are scheduled to discuss the permit modification, Global would continue to seek the assistance of local elected officials with the goal of utilizing those facilities identified by the community as the most convenient for residents of the South End.
-However, given the broad distribution of information about the permit modification application and the multiple meetings held for the community, no future public meetings are anticipated.
+Given the broad distribution of information about the permit modification application and the multiple meetings held for the community, along with the receipt of more than 18,000 public comments, future public meetings are expected to focus on the questions and concerns raised by members of the community living near the facility.